For many

 Insulin levels increase, which enable the body to process more sugar for energy.

-Outsmarting the Pounds
+Outsmarting the Pounds:

 Although a modest weight gain (5 to 10 pounds) is common, you can take several simple